DorVaknin/DorVaknin/README.md

-Based on your CV, here's a concise README file for your GitHub profile:

 Hi there, I'm Dor Vaknin 👋
 🔭 I’m currently working on: Enhancing backend systems using NodeJS, Typescript, Kubernetes, and MongoDB.
 My focus is on creating scalable microservices and efficient database integrations.